-Nanoscribe partners with PHIX to drive industrial innovation in photonic packaging market
+Nanoscribe partners with PHIX to drive industrial innovation in photonics packaging market

 “We are confident in Nanoscribe’s new, aligned 3D printing technology for producing lensed fiber arrays and lensed chips with virtually limitless optical designs,” stated Joost van Kerkhof, Chief Operations Officer (COO) of PHIX.
 “This will enable us to further advance integrated photonics packaging,” Van Kerkhof added.